Skip to the content

 If my product is not going to be resold, do I still have to select a licensed vendor?

-All items bearing the University marks must be produced by a licensed vendor whether they are for resale or not.
+All items bearing the University marks must be produced by a licensed vendor whether or not items are for resale.

 Who needs to use an official licensee?

 If your order will include a University mark in the design, it must be purchased by an official licensee.
-Please contact our office for help finding a licensee.
+Please contact our office for help finding a licensee or see our list of promotional product licensees which can be found by selecting "Promotional Product Licensees" from the menu to the left.

 How does the artwork approval process work?

-If you have completed the licensing process through CLC, you will receive information on submitting artwork through their interactive Web site.
-This site manages the entire artwork approval process over the Internet.
+If you have completed the licensing process through Affinity Licensing, you will receive information on submitting artwork for approval through the Gateway.
+This site manages the entire artwork approval process online.

 How can I tell if a product is officially-licensed?

-Look for the Officially- Licensed Collegiate label or hologram.
-This label assures you that the merchandise on which they are affixed has been approved for sale by the University and CLC.
-For more information about the CLC Hologram program, please got to Logos On Demand.
+Look for the Officially Licensed collegiate product label.
+This label assures you that the merchandise on which they are affixed has been approved for sale by the University and Affinity Licensing.

 May I use the University mark on my business card?

-No, the University mark is allowed on business cards for Kansas State University official business only.
+No, the University mark is only allowed on business cards for Kansas State University official business.

 What does the University do if unlicensed merchandise is discovered in the marketplace?